 "Advisory Board" means the Statewide 9-1-1 Advisory Board.

-"Backup PSAP" means a public safety answering point that serves as an alternate to the PSAP for enhanced systems and isat a different location and operates independently from the PSAP.
-A backup PSAP may accept overflow calls from the PSAP or be activated in the event that the PSAP is disabled.

 "Busy day" means a consecutive 24-hour period during which the greatest volume of traffic is handled in the central office.

 "Busy hour" means the two consecutive half-hours each day during which the greatest volume of traffic is handled in the central office.